QuentinFombaron/moodle-block_point_view/README.md

 In `Site Administration > Plugins > Blocks > Point of View` menu, enable/disable the reaction system by checking/un-checking the box above.

-### 7.1 - How to set default emojis for the website ?
+### 7.1 - How to set default emojis for the website?

 <img src='https://cdn.pbrd.co/images/HvLzcJ9.png' alt='7.1.1' width='700px' /><br />

 In `Site Administration > Plugins > Blocks > Point of View` menu, enable emojis customization by checking the box above and provide the required 11 files in the file area (see **4.0** part).

-### 7.2 - How to customize the color of the difficulty tracks on the website ?
+### 7.2 - How to customize the color of the difficulty tracks on the website?

 <img src='https://cdn.pbrd.co/images/HvkYBo4.png' alt='7.2.1' width='400px' /><br />